theAlm/prosainstallationdokumentation/README.md

 Note that it is a first draft only for archiving.

-It should be pointed ot that the writer could not make any installation of PROSAfrom the ECTRS 2016 Artefact run  except of installing the recomended and provided virual machine.
+It should be pointed out that the writer could not make any installation of PROSA from the ECTRS 2016 Artefact run  except of the recomended.
+It is provided bs a virual machine.

 Content of this repository: